 Standing at the intersection of Damascus and Independence Streets, the building feels alive, as if it’s holding its breath, waiting to tell its story.

-Once a sniper’s nest during the Lebanese Civil War, this battered yellow structure has been transformed into a space that confronts you with Beirut’s fractured past while inviting you to imagine its future.
+Once a sniper’s nest during the Lebanese Civil War, this battered yellow structure (colloquially dubbed 'The Yellow House) has been transformed into a space that confronts you with Beirut’s fractured past while inviting you to imagine its future.

 Reflecting on the Lebanese Civil War